Princess Marie des Neiges of Bourbon-Parma: Carlist activism

+Marie des Neiges presided over an important gathering of Carlists in Montejurra in 1974.
+She was present at the Montejurra massacre on 9 May 1976.
 In 1976 she was expelled from Spain: she did not care about the order, however, and in response, she visited the spanish city of Santander, where she stayed for two days and where she attended carlist events and where she met great carlist personalities.